 The first two parts of our series of articles on the tools reshaping construction explored how cloud-based digital handover software and Common Data Environments (CDEs) are changing construction.
-Next up, we take a look at developments in Quality Assurance and Quality Control (QA/QC) inspections.
+Next up, we take a look at developments in Quality Assurance and Quality Control (Quality Assurance) inspections.

 Can inspections really benefit from digitisation?

 We all know why inspections take place.
 Finding any faults or quality defects during the building process helps minimise cost overruns.
 By keeping a close eye on progress, you can fix problems as they arise, avoiding any rework that would be necessary if elements are not completed to the correct specifications.
 Ultimately of course, what’s behind all this, is safeguarding people – ensuring buildings are fit for purpose and safe to inhabit.

 But are Quality Assurance inspections as effective and efficient as they could be?
 One might think that an inspection is still an inspection – a qualified professional has to visit a site and check whether work is being carried out correctly and to the required standards.

 And yes, this is still mostly true.
 However, just like with handovers and document management, there is much that digital tools can offer to improve the accuracy and efficiency of the inspection process.
 In fact, digital Quality Assurance modules are perfect tools to facilitate compliance, and even more effective when linked with a full CDE as all data flows to and from a single digital space.

 The old way

 When conducting an inspection, it used to be that the operative needed various documents for reference, including drawings, specifications, blueprints, notebooks and checklists.
 And just like with anything paper-based, these are cumbersome and can be lost or damaged.